Pedestrian Accident Lawyer St. Louis

 During Rain and Snow

 Pedestrian accidents are also common during inclement weather, particularly when it’s raining or snowing.
 This may be because slippery roads make walking more treacherous, increasing the risk of slipping and falling into the path of oncoming traffic.
 In addition, reduced visibility due to heavy fog can also contribute to pedestrian accidents.
-For example, a person walking crossing a foggy street may not be able to see an oncoming vehicle until it is too late, leading to dangerous collisions and potentially life-threatening injuries.
+For example, a person walking across a foggy street may not be able to see an oncoming vehicle until it is too late, leading to dangerous collisions and potentially life-threatening injuries.

 After Dark